niekbouman/smack/docs/SmackForRustManual.md

 If git is not currently installed, follow the instructions at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

 ## Download and install the tool

+If you are using a Windows machine, you are recommended to run command prompt or powershell as administrator.
+Otherwise you may get regression test failures.

 Select a working directory and run
 ```
 $ git clone https://github.com/smackers/smack.git